Gunnar Samuelsson

 Gunnar Samuelsson (2 May 1927 – 4 November 2007) was a Swedish cross-country skier.
 He competed at the 1956 Winter Olympics and won a bronze medal in the 4 × 10 km relay, finishing 11th and 15th in the individual 15 km and 30 km races.

-At the end of his career Samuelsson competed in biathlon and won silver and bronze medal in the Swedish Championships and relay title in an international meet against East Germany.
+At the end of his career Samuelsson competed in biathlon and won silver and bronze medals in the Swedish Championships and a relay title in an international meet against East Germany.